 He was back in London in 2007 when his statue joined those of other great leaders such as Sir Winston Churchill, Abraham Lincoln and Benjamin Disraeli in Parliament Square.

-It was the brainchild of Donald Woods, a committed anti-apartheid activist forced to flee his country with his wife and five children and come to the UK.
+It was the brainchild of Mr Woods, a committed anti-apartheid activist forced to flee his country with his wife and five children and come to the UK as a refugee.

-And in August of that year Mandela and his wife Graca Machel joined the then prime Minister Gordon brown at the unveiling of the 9ft-high bronze.
+And in August of that year Mr Mandela and his wife Graca Machel joined the then Prime Minister Gordon Brown at the unveiling of the 9ft-high bronze.

-At the unveiling, Mandela said: “Though this statue is of one man, it should in actual fact symbolise all of those who have resisted oppression, especially in my country.”
+Talking to crowds who gathered for the unveiling, Mr Mandela said: “Though this statue is of one man, it should in actual fact symbolise all of those who have resisted oppression, especially in my country.”